christopherkade/cfv-deck-exporter/README.md

 # CFV Deck Exporter

 Export Cardfight!!
-Vanguard decks from Decklog to the Cardmarket format.
+Vanguard decks from Decklog to the Cardmarket or TCGPlayer format.

-This extension allows you to quickly generate Want lists on Cardmarket in order to check prices or simply store a list of future purchases.
+This extension allows you to quickly generate Want lists on Cardmarket or TCGPlayer in order to check prices or simply store a list of future purchases.

 The extension simply goes through Decklog's HTML and generates the corresponding list.